Stephen Christian: 2002–2014: Anberlin

-2007–14: Anchor & Braille, Wood Water Records
+2007–2014: Anchor & Braille, Wood Water Records

 He is also the founder of Anchor & Braille's label, Wood Water Records, which is distributed through Universal Music Group, which Anberlin is signed to.
 He founded the acoustic group Anchor & Braille, and they released a 7" single in 2007.
 He wrote all songs and performed vocals on their 2009 album Felt, which was recorded in 2008.
 The album was released through Christian's own label Wood Water Records and Federal Distribution on August 4, 2009 and was produced, engineered and mixed by Aaron Marsh from fellow Florida-based band Copeland.
 Felt debuted at number 30 on the Billboard Top Heatseekers chart.

 His 2012 album with Anchor & Braille, The Quiet Life, was well-received by critics, with most of the praise directed at Christian's songwriting.
 Of "Goes Without Saying", Artist Direct called it "One of the most brilliant and beautiful entries into Christian's catalog, and it's the perfect prelude to the sonic majesty contained in The Quiet Life."

-2015–present: Worship leader
+2015–present: Worship leader and Anberlin reunion

-After a final world tour with Anberlin, Christian followed what he described as God's leading to serve as director of worship at Calvary Chapel in Albuquerque, New Mexico.
+After what was purported to be a final world tour with Anberlin, Christian followed what he described as "God's leading" to serve as director of worship at Calvary Chapel in Albuquerque, New Mexico.
+In May 2015, Christian was a contestant on The Price Is Right, dressing up like host Drew Carey circa his appearance on Star Search.

-Calvary Church in Clearwater, Florida announced that Christian would return to the Tampa Bay region to assume the role of director of worship and creative arts on January 6, 2019.
+The Calvary Church in Clearwater, Florida announced that Christian would return to the Tampa Bay region to assume the role of director of worship and creative arts on January 6, 2019.
 He accepted the role of campus pastor of Grace Family Church's South Tampa Campus on August 26, 2019.

-Style and influences

-Christian has stated that his interest in humanitarian efforts has influenced the themes of several of Anberlin's songs.
+That same year, Anberlin formally announced their reunion after what was believed to be a one-off tour in 2018.